Adhyyan1252/set/README.md

 ## Game Description

-In this implementation of Set, players are presented with a grid of cards.
-Each card has a unique combination of symbols, shading patterns, and colors.
-The objective is to identify a "set" of three cards where each feature is either the same on all the cards or different on all the cards.
+Set is a compelling card game that challenges players to identify patterns among a grid of cards, each adorned with symbols, shading patterns, and colors.
+The deck consists of 81 unique cards, and at the start of the game, 12 cards are laid out in a grid.
+Players must be swift and observant, aiming to locate a "set" of three cards where each attribute—number of symbols (one, two, or three), type of symbols (oval, squiggle, or diamond), shading (solid, striped, or open), and color (red, green, or purple)—is either all the same or all different across the cards.
+The game progresses as players continue to identify sets, and new cards are dealt from the deck to replace them, offering a dynamic and continuously engaging experience.

 ## File Structure